mayur-keswani/Muggle-Academy/README.md

   - multer
   - connect-flash
   - session
+  - cloudinary
   - helmet
   - compression
   - _ejs_
   - bodyparser
   - sharethis

+## Features
+ 1) Carousel to Show All Posts

+ 2) Not only Posts , Autherities can issue Notice which would be presented in separate traditional notice format.

+ 3) Implemented clean and easy Authentication Flow

+ 4) Allowing to issue notice & post photos ,only to Admin authorities (Autherization flow)

+ 5) Notice can be downloaded for offline read

+ 6) Student can share Notice with other social media platform.

+ 7) Student can Set/Update their profile details i.e, college,semester,course, profile_pic information etc.

+ 8) session based login-logout option

+ 9) User can archieved notice for later read

+10) Secured headers for protection of app

+11) Compressed the size of assets while loading it up on client browser

+12) Uploading/Fetching image on cloudinary platform

 ### How you can contribute to this repository 🤝: